dotnetcore/CAP/docs/content/user-guide/en/persistent/mongodb.md

 ## Configuration

-To use MongoDB storage, you need to install the following extensions from NuGet:
+To use MongoDB storage, you need to install the following package from NuGet:

 ```powershell
 PM> Install-Package DotNetCore.CAP.MongoDB